nickfreese/overStyle/README.md

 ----------------------------

-Over Style is a basic JS tool for dealling with stylesheets in JS.
+Over Style is a basic JS tool for dealing with stylesheets in JS.
 The goal of Over Style is to make editing large amounts of style from JS into a simple task.

 #### Create style sheet.
 ```